-Reports of food shortage and people resorting to panic buying have been flooding the news feeds.
-But for Salatin, he shares that this pandemic has become the “best marketing strategy” they have ever seen.
-Them, meaning the smaller-scale farms and producers.
+Reports of food shortage and panic-buying have recently been flooding the news feeds.
+But for Salatin, he claims that this pandemic has become the “best marketing strategy” they have ever seen.
+“Them” refers to the smaller-scale farms and producers.

-With the food chain system failing to adjust to the new needs and restrictions, people have been shifting to buying directly from farmers and local producers.
-Farmers have also taken that step to ensure that their products can go from farm to table directly, without the need for any middle process.
-A great point, because smaller-scale farms, farmers markets, or even cottage industry players have been churning out ideas after ideas on how they can conveniently and safely provide food for the people at this time.
+With the food chain system failing to adjust to new demand and restrictions, people have begun buying directly from farmers and local producers.
+Farmers have taken the that to ensure that their products can go from farm to table directly, without the need for a middleman.
+A great point, as small-scale farms, farmers markets and even cottage industry players have been churning out new ideas for how to conveniently and safely provide food in this challenging time.

-This is one topic that Salatin can probably discuss all day.
-He can enumerate quite a lot of pertinent points that can make his listeners rethink about what they have been so used to doing.
-He is a big advocate of having “small scale, community-based, ecologically nested facilities” instead of these “mega-processing” plants in producing the nation’s meat needs.
+This is one topic that Salatin could seemingly discuss all day.
+He makes quite a few pertinent points, urging listeners to rethink what they’ve become so used to doing.
+He is a big advocate of having “small scale, community-based, ecologically nested facilities” as opposed to the “mega-processing” currently producing most of the nation’s meat.

-But it’s not just about expanding the business to the smaller players.
-It is also about caring for the environment, letting animals be the animals they should be, having ethically produced and harvested food, and letting go of these cramped animal slaughterhouses, which can also be a “concentrated host facility” of pathogens – for both the animals and the humans.
+Still, it’s not just about expanding the business to include smaller players.
+Focus must also be on environmental impact: ethically producing and harvesting food, and letting go of cramped, animal slaughterhouses which can often be a “concentrated host facility” of pathogens: a threat to both animals and humans.

-Rogan and Salatin’s conversation about having these smaller-scale farms also pointed out one touchy subject: the food cost and food budget of each person and family.
+Rogan and Salatin’s conversation about smaller-scale farms also pointed out one touchy subject: the costs and budgets of food for the average American family.
 Wouldn’t it be more expensive to buy these organic, pasture-raised, non-GMO farm products instead of what can be currently grabbed on the supermarket shelves?
 Salatin confirms this.
-But he also noted that what the people can save now in buying cheaper and commercially available food choices, might be even more costly in the long run – looking at healthcare costs and the effect on the environment.
-He even made an interesting point about how the people’s spending habits on food and healthcare reversed from 40 years ago to now.
+However, he also noted that while people can save in the short-term buy purchasing cheaper commercial goods, the long-term effects on healthcare costs and the environment may be costly.

-With everyone so used to just grabbing and buying what’s easily available, Salatin encouraged everyone to grow and produce some of the food they need.
-Aside from reducing excess waste, growing produce and animals can also make the people grow.
+With everyone so used to grabbing what’s readily available, Salatin encouraged listeners to grow and produce some of the food they need not just for efficiency, but for the experience.
+Aside from reducing excess waste, growing produce and animals can also hele people grow.
 “It’s good for nutrition, it’s good for your soul, it’s good for your spirit.
 In a time where everybody is concerned about death, surround yourself with something that’s growing.”